cbeck88/visit_struct/README.md

 visit_struct::get_name(s);
 ```

 Gets a string constant representing the name of the structure.
-The string is, exactly, the token that you passed to the `visit_struct` macro in order to register the structure.
+The string here is the token that you passed to the `visit_struct` macro in order to register the structure.

 This could be useful for error messages.
 E.g. "Failed to match json input with struct of type 'foo', layout: ..."